longturn/freeciv21/docs/Contributing/dev-env.rst

 #. :menuselection:`Project --> Open/Import Project`
 #.
 Find :file:`freeciv21/CMakeLists.txt`
 #. :menuselection:`Session --> Rename Current Session` to Freeciv21
 #.
-Allow kdevelop to parse all of the code -- this can take awhile.
-Evenually you will see a full tree of
+Allow kdevelop to parse all of the code -- this can take a while.
+Eventually you will see a full tree of
    the code in the Projects tab on the left.

 Here are some useful help/documentation links: